-The Screenwriting course comprises a series of lectures on screenwriting as a fundamental aspect of the motion picture arts.
-It aims to develop the student's abilities to master the intricacies and variations of a screenplay's structure, screenplay adaptation and the screenwriter's role in the motion picture production process.
+The Screenwriting 200 course delivers a series of lectures, theoretical and practical exercises, and targeted assignments on screenwriting as a foundation to the motion picture arts.
+It aims to develop the student's knowledge and ability to understand and apply key concepts and theoretical structures to creative work, especially with regards the intricacies and variations of the different types of screenplay structures such as The Hero's Journey, screenplay adaptation, spec script writing, the short-form of television writing.
+It also contextualises the screenwriter's role in the motion picture production process as a whole.